ne75/p2llvm/development/phase0/step3.md

 [shift-helper follow-up](step3-shifts.md) records the zero-count fixes.
 The [negation checkpoint](step3-negation.md) finishes the remaining return-contract repair and records the latest software results and combined hardware command.
-Step 3 remains open for hardware correctness and wide-division timing.
+The later [hardware checkpoint](step3-hardware.md) verifies 27 passing images and records division timings.
+Step 3 is ready for human review; the hardware- pending statements below describe this initial software checkpoint.
 Step 4 has not started.

 The three named helpers now use ordinary C function definitions with extended